godotengine/godot-docs/tutorials/ui/gui_theme_type_variations.rst

 Following the previous example, your theme can have some styles, colors, and fonts defined for the ``Button`` type, customizing the looks of every button element in your UI.
-To then have a gray, red, or blue button you would create a new type, e.g. ``GrayButton``, and mark it as a variation of the base ``Button`` type.
+To then have a gray, red, or blue button you would create a new theme type, e.g. ``GrayButton``, and mark it as a variation of the ``Button`` base type.

 Type variations can replace some aspects of the base type, but keep others.
 They can also define properties that the base style hasn't defined.
 For example,